phluid61/internet-drafts/file-scheme/draft.md

 The `host` is the fully qualified domain name of the system on which the file is accessible.
-This allows a client on another system to know that it cannot access the file system, or perhaps to use some other local mecahnism to access the file.
+This allows a client on another system to know that it cannot access the file system, or perhaps that it needs to use some other local mechanism to access the file.

 As a special case, the `file-auth` rule can match the string "localhost" which is interpreted as "the machine from which the URI is